-Sadly, this isn’t always possible, and from time to time we may notice that one of our beloved pets has faded or lost its coloration altogether.
+Sadly, it isn’t always possible for fish to retain their magnificence, and from time to time we may notice that one of our beloved pets has faded or lost its coloration altogether.
 But why does this happen, why do fish lose their colors?

-There are many reasons why a fish may lose coloration with some being unavoidable, and others down to the level of care they are provided.
+There are many reasons why a fish may lose coloration with some being unavoidable, and others down to the level of care that owners provide.
 That is not to say if your fish loses color that you are neglecting them, but rather that you may just not be fulfilling the requirements for keeping their color or color enhancement.

 Where Does Fish Color Come From?

 The three pigments are melanin (black), Xanthin (yellow), and Erythrin (red) each of which occurs in different chromatophores.
 All of the colors which we then see on our fish are a mixture of these.
-For example, orange is a mixture of the red and yellow chromatophores, whilst brown is a mixture of yellow and black.
-Fish
+For example, orange is a mixture of red and yellow chromatophores, whilst brown is a mixture of yellow and black.
+Fish coloration is explained in more detail here.

 Generally speaking, fish cannot and do not make their own color pigment, rather they have to consume it in their diet.
 In a natural environment, this is done by eating algae, shrimps, snails etcetera but these are missing from an aquarium.